You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 One trick I learned early on to help a reluctant writer was to write a story together.

 You or your child can come up with a story idea.
-You begin the story.
-Write down the first few sentences to get the story going.
+You begin the story by writing down the first few sentences to get the story going.

-Once you’ve started the story, ask your child questions about what should happen next.
-This will get them to add to the story.
+Once you’ve started the story, ask your child what should happen next.
+This will get them to add to it.
 When they give ideas, write them down.
 Both of you will keep adding details until the story is finished.

 I guarantee once your child gets going, the ideas will start flowing.